Kylan83728/Orion-hybe-hd/README.md

 end
             end)
         end
    -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,
+})

+local pvpTab = Window:CreateTab("PvP", 4483362458) -- Title, Image

+local Toggle = pvpTab:CreateToggle({
+   Name = "kill aura 10",
+   CurrentValue = false,
+   Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+   Callback = function(Value)

+   -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,